Universal Weil module

-Moreover there exists canonical identifications between these central extensions as $A$ varies.
-Namely for any other self dual subgroup $A'$, Corollary \ref{canonical_identif_central_ext_B_cor} defines a canonical morphism of central extension such that $\omega_{\psi,A}^\mathcal{B}$ and $\omega_{\psi,A'}^\mathcal{B}$ agree.
-Of course, the term "agree" is somewhat abusive but it is made precise in the corollary mentioned.
+Moreover there exist canonical identifications between these central extensions as $A$ varies: for any other self-dual subgroup $A'$, Corollary \ref{canonical_identif_central_ext_B_cor} defines a canonical morphism of central extension such that $\omega_{\psi,A}^\mathcal{B}$ and $\omega_{\psi,A'}^\mathcal{B}$ agree, where the term ``agree'' is made precise in the corollary mentioned.
 So the Weil representation $\omega_\psi^\mathcal{B}$ associated to $\psi$ is well-defined in the sense that the isomorphism class of $\omega_{\psi,A}^\mathcal{B}$ does not depend on $A$.